yarafe/Test/FAZ/ha/README.md

 ![FortiAnalyzer Active-Passive VIP Private IP design](images/faz-ha-vrrp-vip-internal.png)

-### Geo-redundant HA (Active-Active)
+### Geo-Redundant HA (Active-Active)

 The active-active mode in FortiAnalyzer HA facilitates the creation of a geo-redundant solution.
 In this mode, all HA members can independently receive logs and archive files from their directly connected devices and forward these to their HA peers.
 Additionally, each HA member can forward the logs and archive files it receives directly to a remote server.

 To operate in this mode, unicast must be enabled for the HA heartbeat.
 This setting can only be configured via the CLI.
-For detailed instructions , refer to [the FortiAnalyzer documentation](https://docs.fortinet.com/document/fortianalyzer/7.6.0/administration-guide/776771/geo-redundant-ha).
+For detailed instructions, refer to [the FortiAnalyzer documentation](https://docs.fortinet.com/document/fortianalyzer/7.6.0/administration-guide/776771/geo-redundant-ha).

 When unicast is enabled, VRRP packets are sent to the peer address instead of the multicast address.
 Ensure that VRRP (IP protocol 112) is allowed through any firewalls that connect the HA members.